bplinux/chackd/README.md

 # Description

 The daemon is coded in c.
 It maybe compiled with the Makefile (all;debug;clean). make all is compiling all source-files without any debug informations.
-Maybe you want to know what challack daemon does, do it with make debug. make clean removes only the executable file
+Maybe you want to know what challack daemon does, do it with make debug. make clean removes only the executable file.
+The daemon write a random value r in the intervall (base - noise) < r < (base + noise) into the proc file. base and noise can take any positive integer and the default is base=200 noise=40.

 # Files